 There are over 24,000 species of butterflies that are exceptionally diverse in size, color, and shape.
-Interestingly, a butterfly’s wings are covered with small scales measuring between 30-80 micrometers by 30-500 micrometers in area that refract light to produce the vibrant colors we see.
-The bright patterns on butterfly wings are thought to serve many purposes including to attract mates and to deceive predators.
+Interestingly, a butterfly’s wings are covered with small scales measuring between 30-80 micrometers by 30-500 micrometers in an area that refracts light to produce the vibrant colors we see.
+The bright patterns on butterfly wings are thought to serve many purposes including attracting mates and deceiving predators.

 This article will explore a few of the largest species of these beautiful creatures.
 These are the 12 largest butterflies based on maximum wingspan.